jshmrsn/botfarm/README.md

 - Repeatable scenario system (using Kotlin code as configuration).
 - Replay system with timeline scrubbing support.
 - Playable on both desktop and mobile browsers.
-- Example agents written in Kotlin based on GPT-4, one based on using GPT-4 function calling to generate lists of actions, and another using GPT-4 to generate JavaScript behavior scripts.
+- Full example agents written in Kotlin based on GPT-4, one based on using GPT-4 function calling to generate lists of actions, and another using GPT-4 to generate JavaScript behavior scripts.
+- Minimal example agent written in Python

 ## Project Architecture